By Jennifer Beatty, Public Affairs Staff

-Personal consumption accounts for the largest piece of the economy, roughly 69 percent of U.S. gross domestic product (GDP).
+Personal consumption accounts for the largest piece of the economy, roughly 69% of U.S. gross domestic product (GDP).
 When it comes to consumption, a significant chunk of the country’s retail sales happen in November and December.

 In this edition of our Timely Topics podcast, the St. Louis Fed’s own Kevin Kliesen dives into how our holiday shopping decisions might affect the overall economy.